-Key differentiators to note when shopping for a pet insurance policy include reimbursement rates, dental coverage options, exam fees coverage options, alternative therapy coverage options, and whether preventive care and vaccinations are required for the policy to cover certain illnesses.
+Key differentiators to note when shopping for a pet insurance policy include reimbursement rates, dental coverage options, exam fee coverage options, alternative/physical therapy coverage options, and whether preventive care and vaccinations are required for the policy to cover certain illnesses.

-You should also research the policy’s deductible, and find out whether the plan contains exclusions or coverage limits.
-Some policies and add-on wellness packages or plans that can help reimburse you for routine care such as vaccinations, parasite prevention, and your annual wellness exam fee.
+You should also research the policy’s deductible, and read your plan’s exclusions description or coverage limits so you won’t be surprised later if your claim gets denied.
+Some policies and add-on wellness packages or plans can help reimburse you for routine care such as vaccinations, diagnostic tests like parasite screenings, and your annual wellness exam fee.

 Before deciding on a policy, compare the coverage and cost of pet insurance to make an informed choice.

 When is the best time to purchase pet insurance?